GSA/site-scanning-documentation/about/project-management/proposals/website_winddowns.md

 At this time, this effort hasn't proven fruitful, but within the near future, the tools available to us may change and improve and better enable this.

+### Ideas for other models

+Here's a running list of other potential frameworks for tackling this issue.
+They would need further research on feasibility and practical application.

-### Disproportionately Expensive
+- Disproportionately Expensive

-### Out of Scope for an Agency
+- Out of Scope for Agency

 ## Related Proposals

 ### Classify Sites

-- Create a new file or overlap with the federal website directory to promulgage a labelling system with these categories:
+- Create a new file or overlap with the [federal website directory](https://github.com/GSA/federal-website-directory/blob/main/us-government-website-directory.csv) to promulgage a labelling system with these categories:
   - Content, Application, Public Service, Internal, Infrastructure
+- This could then populate a new tag field in Site Scanning, and be used to significantly improve the mapping of the federal web presence.

 ### Proactive Curation

+Another approach would be to employ a central authority to coordinate a cross-government editorial engagement that convenes agencies to cooperatively map out a unified, integrated federal web presence and drive agencies to then fit into it.
+This could allow a turn away from the utterily distributed, one-might-say schizophrenic web presnce that currently exists and could lead to the reduction of duplicative websites.